c2lang/c2compiler/README.md

     -> if followed by a non-bitfield, left = 0;
     -> add a lot of unit tests
     -> ini combination with packed?
+    TEMP: try reverting c2c to generate sizeof(x) instead of number -> big.c2 -> 309 ipv 488 blocks!
 - move SrcLoc to ast_helper?
 - use common/pointer-map, or put ptr* in each Type? (pointers are very common, so could be efficient)
     - or use RB-tree to put all Type* to get pointer-types etc, program-wide?

 ## AST-Builder
+- Use another StringPool for the recipe and the buildfile
+- Use SourceMgr for recipe + buildfile.
+    - create 1 srcmgr in total.
+Reset it after each target to only keep recipe + build
 - parse recipe
+    - keep track of src locs for better diags
 - parse all files in recipe
 - create Modules (during parsing)